surajvm3/surajv311.github.io/_posts/2026-07-31-kafka-and-kfkProducer.md

 ```

 **MaxBufferedRecords — In-Memory Cap**
-- The producer keeps an internal in-memory buffer of records waiting to be batched and sent. `max.buffered.records` (or equivalent in your client library) caps how many can sit in that buffer.
+- The producer keeps an internal in-memory buffer of records waiting to be batched and sent.
+Depending on your client implementation you can buffer based on size or number of records.
 - When the buffer is full (e.g., Kafka is unreachable and records pile up), new produce attempts are rejected immediately — no blocking, no OOM.
 - Without a cap, a slow or dead broker causes the producer to accumulate records in memory until the process OOMs.
 The cap trades *some* data loss for process stability — an acceptable trade-off for most systems.
 Eg: